JurisProject/juris_whitepaper_public/framework.md

 **Problem it solves:** Something has gone wrong with a smart contract.
 All parties to the contract agree what should happen next.
 This could be caused by a bug, a broken oracle feed, or any other unforeseen event.
 Whether right away, or after brief negotiation the parties have a solution and they agree that the solution is fair.

-**How Juris moves:** No Juris changes hands when the self-mediation toolkit is activated.
+**How Juris moves:** No Juris changes hands when the self-mediation toolkit is activated, but all funds in the initial contract are locked.
 The parties “pre-paid” for them when they signed the contract and attached their JRS.

 **From the parties perspective:** This is a free and fast way to amicably resolve a misbehaving contract.